Didcot power stations: History

-Didcot B is the newer sibling initially owned by National Power, constructed from 1994-7 by Siemens and National Power's in house project team, and uses a (combined cycle) gas turbine type power plant to generate up to 1,440 MWe of electricity.
+Didcot B is the newer sibling, initially owned by National Power.
+It was constructed from 1994–1997 by Siemens and National Power's in house project team.
+It uses a combined cycle gas turbine type power plant to generate up to 1,440 MWe of electricity.
 It opened in July 1997.

 Specification

-It consists of two 680 MWe modules, each with two 230 MW SGT5-4000F (former V94.3A) Siemens gas turbines and two heat recovery steam generators, built by International Combustion (since 1997 known as ABB Combustion Services), and a steam turbine.
+It consists of two 680 MWe modules, each with two 230 MW SGT5-4000F (former V94.3A) Siemens gas turbines.
+It has two heat recovery steam generators, built by International Combustion, since 1997 known as ABB Combustion Services, and a steam turbine.